 Then Black largely disappeared for about six years.
 Was he in prison?
 The September 16, 1916, issue of Sporting Life reported: “Dave Black, pitcher for the pennant-winning Peoria Club, of the I.I.I.
 League, was arrested at the park at Peoria, Ills., on September 4, a few minutes after he had won the first game of a double-header against Hannibal.
 Black’s arrest was requested by the police of Hannibal, Mo., on a State warrant charging him with a felony.
 A woman of Hannibal is said to have preferred the charges.
 Black was admitted to bail and left immediately for Hannibal for his hearing.”

 Perhaps the charges didn’t stick.
 Black was mentioned in January 1917 as having recommended a fielder to the Distillers.
-And in the following March, Sporting Life said that he was expected to be one of three returning veteran pitchers for Peoria.7 But it seems no more was heard of him for quite a while, save for a note in the Rockford (Illinois) Daily Register Gazette that “Dave Black has not shown up at Peoria.”8 As indicated above, we could find no record of him registering for military service during the First World War.
+And in the following March, Sporting Life said that he was expected to be one of three returning veteran pitchers for Peoria.8 But it seems no more was heard of him for quite a while, save for a note in the Rockford (Illinois) Daily Register Gazette that “Dave Black has not shown up at Peoria.”9

 In June 1918 Black shows up again pitching for the Galligans.
 He also pitched, both in 1917 and 1918 for the Magnets.

-In June 1919 manager John Castle of the Three-I League’s Rockford Rox said he had signed Black, “formerly one of Peoria’s standbys.”10 The Daily Register Gazette said that Black “has been twirling for Chicago independent teams of late.”11 And, oddly, he seemed to keep doing so – working for the Romeos against the J.P.
+In June 1919 manager John Castle of the Three-I League’s Rockford Rox said he had signed Black, “formerly one of Peoria’s standbys.”11 The Daily Register Gazette said that Black “has been twirling for Chicago independent teams of late.”12 And, oddly, he seemed to keep doing so – working for the Romeos against the J.P.
 Sheehans on June 22 and for the Gunthers in August and September.

-When the Boston Red Sox signed Black on January 27, 1923, he was listed as a “semi-pro pitcher from Chicago.”13 A syndicated International News Service story, however, called him a “promising lefty from Racine, Wisconsin.”14
+When the Boston Red Sox signed Black on January 27, 1923, he was listed as a “semi-pro pitcher from Chicago.”14 A syndicated International News Service story, however, called him a “promising lefty from Racine, Wisconsin.”15

-A month later, the Globe called Black a “heavy, rangey pitcher from the Racine, Midwest League team.”17
+A month later, the Globe called Black a “heavy, rangey pitcher from the Racine, Midwest League team.”18

 Black made the team and headed north, but appeared in only two games, both on the road.
 The first was in Washington on May 4.
 He threw one inning, the eighth, facing four batters, and allowed one hit, retiring the other three.
 Washington had a 7-4 lead and had no need to bat in the bottom of the ninth.